 After the Indian Independence in 1947, both Jodhpur and Barmer became an integral part of the state of Rajasthan.
-Today, the Barmer district comprises various historic places which include Mallani Shiv, Pachpadra, Siwana and the Chohatan area.
+Today, the Barmer district comprises various historic places, which include Mallani Shiv, Pachpadra, Siwana and the Chohtan area.

 They come from various communities of which Bhopas and Dholis are the most prominent ones.
 Bhopas are priest singers who sing about war heroes and deities.
 On the other hand, Dholis belong to the Muslim community and folk music serves as a medium for them to earn their livelihood.